ChaseMilligan/Wikiyickistan/content/House League/Free League of the Backlands.md

 # House League

 This campaign will follow a structure similar to **Adventurer’s League**, short, episodic sessions allowing players to rotate characters and DMs freely, without disrupting story continuity.
-We’ll use a standardized **[[House League Ruleset]]**, loosely based on RAW with a few amendments for balance, pacing, and cross-table consistency.
+We’ll use a standardized **[House League Ruleset](https://chasemilligan.github.io/Wikiyickistan/House-League/House-League-Ruleset)**, loosely based on RAW with a few amendments for balance, pacing, and cross-table consistency.

 > [!NOTE] DM’s Note
-> Other DMs are encouraged to run adventures under this League banner!
-I trust fellow storytellers to maintain continuity, respect lore, and avoid meta-gaming.
+> Other DMs are encouraged to run adventures under this League's banner!
+This setting is suitable for tier 1 gameplay in non-descript locations of the Forgotten Realms.
+Adventures that take place in locations marked on a map of Faerun should not be used in this setting.
+A random dungeon crawl you cook up is perfect to drop into the wilderness of the Backlands.

 # Character Creation